fuzzdb-project/fuzzdb/README.md

-FuzzDB is the most comprehensive dictionary of fault injection and discovery patterns and payload primitives for application security testing and research.
+FuzzDB is the most comprehensive dictionary of attack patterns and payload primitives, predictable resource patterns, variants, and more for application security testing and research.

 Official FuzzDB project page: [https://github.com/fuzzdb-project/fuzzdb/](https://github.com/fuzzdb-project/fuzzdb/)